 A Willow Tree “Just for You” gift idea

-The Willow Tree “Just for You” hand carved wood figurine is one of my favorite “thank you gifts.”
-I love these carvings by Susan Lordi – I have two of them.
-I’m not a collector of anything cluttery, but these wooden angels are something I gather with glee.
+The Willow Tree “Just for You” hand carved wood figurine is one of my favorite “thank you” gifts – and it’s perfect for family caregivers.
+I love these carvings by Susan Lordi!
+In fact, I have two of them.
+I don’t like clutter, but these wooden angels are something I truly enjoy.

 Willow Tree is an intimate line of figurative sculptures that speak in quiet ways to heal, comfort, protect and inspire caregivers.
 They arrive in a gift box, ready for giving with an enclosure card.

 If you didn’t find the right gift for the caregiver on your list – and if your caregiver isn’t a spring chicken – read 27 Gifts That Will Surprise and Delight Your Elderly Parents or Grandparents.

 A Quick List of “Thank You” Gift and Ideas for Caregivers

 The Family and Nursing Care website has a long list of different gifts for family caregivers.
 Here it is, with a link to the full article below.

 - Booklet of IOUs for one or more of the following: home-cooked meals, baked goods, respite care, household chores or repairs, yard work, chauffeuring, running errands.

 - Answering machine, cordless phone or cell phone.

 - Wall calendar with plenty of space for noting appointments.

 - Caregiving binder for keeping records and organizing paperwork.